joez2450/sep11-freedom-project/tool/learning-log.md

 ```
 * Additionally, I made sure that in every `go` component, the number was refreshed so the computer knows the defined score at all times.

-Next Steps: Work on the newer levels I created
+Next Steps: Work on modifying the new level and create a new one after it

 <!--